What's the latest on UK mortgage rates? – UK Forbes Advisor - ExBulletin

 Why are interest rates rising?

-The bank’s MPC uses rate hikes as a means to cool the economy and tame rising inflation.
+Banks’ MPCs use rate hikes as a means to cool the economy and tame rising inflation.
 The consumer price index (CPI) inflation measure rose by 11.1% in the 12 months to October, compared to the government’s target of 2%.
-And while it eased back to 10.7% in November, it’s still high enough for interest rate observers to work.
+And while it eased back to 10.7% in November, it’s still high enough for interest rate watchers to work.

 If inflation remains stubbornly high, some forecasters are suggesting that bank rates could reach 4.5% in 2023.

 One of the main long-term drivers of rising inflation is the cost of energy.
-Under the energy price cap from regulator Ofgem, annual bills for general-use households will surge to 3,549 from October 1 and 4,279 from January 1, 2023.
+Under the energy price cap from regulator Ofgem, annual bills for general-use households will jump to 3,549 from October 1st and 4,279 from January 1st, 2023.

 However, the government has replaced the price cap with its own ‘affordable’ energy price guarantee (EPG).
 As a result, typical annual bills are limited to 2,500 through March 31, 2023, and limited to 3,000 for an additional 12 months from April 1, 2023.